trouze/microcenter-bot/README.md

 It is not a CLI, I'm just defining URLs in a python list that I'd like to check inventory for.
 Nothing more.

 It uses Twilio's SMS API, you need an account.
+It will text you when something is in stock.

 I scheduled as a cronjob on a GCP free tier VM, you could go serverless but I'm lazy.